vbirds/tokoro/readme.md

 A recommended approach is to take advantage of the `Handle`’s RAII behavior: If the resources your coroutine depends on are about to be destroyed, make sure the `Handle` is destroyed along with them, so the coroutine stops safely.

 #### Single thread means no concurrent issues, but you still need to take care the shared status.
 As mentioned earlier, references and pointers to data outside a coroutine can cause problems.
-In Tokoro, since most operations run on a single thread, users generally don't need to worry about mutexes or atomic operations.
+In tokoro, since most operations run on a single thread, users generally don't need to worry about mutexes or atomic operations.
 However, if other parts of your program modify the same memory your coroutine accesses, data corruption can easily occur.

 For example:
 ```cpp